2019 NBA Draft: 5 Prospects with Legit Star Potential

 The freshman guard is comfortably executing behind-the-back dribble step-backs and crossovers into pull-ups and showing confidence rising into his shots.
 And his quickness and bounce are guiding him to easy baskets at the rim, while his coordination comes to life on mid-air adjustments through tougher finishes.

-Still on the raw side, he may be further away from reaching his ceiling than others who'll get drafted around him.
+Still on the raw side, he may be further away from reaching his ceiling than others who'll be drafted around him.
 But when Porter gets there, tying everything together and converting talent into consistent impact scoring, he could be making All-Star appearances.

 Bol Bol (Oregon, C, Freshman)